-A new LA Times/USC poll finds Prop 19 trailing 51% to 39%.
+A new LA Times/USC poll finds Prop 19 trailing 51 percent to 39 percent.
 In a year of wacky polling when everyone is debating likely turnout models, polling on Prop 19 has been all over the map.

 In September, PPIC had an outlier poll that found Prop 19 ahead 52-41.
 Yesterday they released another poll found there had been a 16 point swing, to 44-49.
 On the other hand, Survey USA found Prop 19 leading 48-41 in September, and holding somewhat steady at 48-44 this week.